Strong quake off Guatemala kills 39, felt in Mexico City

 Building janitor Jorge Gamboa said: "I was in the bathroom.
 When I came out the office was empty and I thought, what's happening?
 They didn't even say goodbye."

-The epicentre was 26 miles (42 km) below the surface, according to the USGS, which initially reported the quake as magnitude 7.5.
+The epicenter was 26 miles below the surface, according to the USGS, which initially reported the quake as magnitude 7.5.

-The Pacific Tsunami Warning Centre said a small tsunami was registered on Guatemala's coast, adding that there was a risk of localized damage within a 62 mile (100 km) radius.
+The Pacific Tsunami Warning Center said a small tsunami was registered on Guatemala's coast, adding that there was a risk of localized damage within a 62 mile radius.

 (With reporting by Nelson Renteria in San Salvador; Writing by Krista Hughes; Editing by Simon Gardner and Christopher Wilson)